Leadership qualities that are often underrated but are truly extraordinary.

-So true.
 And when someone actually really does listen to us, the effect on us is profound.
 We’re taken aback a little as it’s unexpected and, as a result, our impression of that person increases and we start to trust them a little more than others.
 As this process continues over time, trust grows and the relationship builds as a result.
-And I’ll wager a bet that you’ll do more for that person than those who don’t really listen to you.
+I’ll wager a bet that you’ll do more for that person than for those who don’t really listen to you.

 Do you truly listen to your people?

 Dean Jackson has been quoted saying, “Listening is an art that requires attention over talent, spirit over ego, and others over self.”

 Being an effective leader doesn’t mean you have to come up with all the answers all the time.
 The people you surround yourself with will, more often than not, have great ideas!
 When you ask for their thoughts and truly listen to them, not only are you showing them respect, you build trust and loyalty with that team member and grow their engagement with the mission of your business, and that’s priceless.